Yamamoto outduels Darvish in historic matchup as Dodgers beat Padres 2-0 to reach NLCS

 Vesia was warming up for the eighth when he exited with an injury.
 Michael Kopech came on and worked a perfect inning before Blake Treinen got three quick outs for his third career postseason save and second of the series.

-With that, the NL West champs spilled out of the dugout for hugs and then headed back into their clubhose for another celebration.
+With that, the NL West champs spilled out of the dugout for hugs and then headed back into their clubhouse for another celebration.
+Clayton Kershaw, Gavin Lux, Kopech, Walker Buehler and Tyler Glasnow huddled in a corner smoking victory cigars.

+In the middle of the room, its carpet drenched in alcohol and music blaring, a laughing Ohtani delighted in opening bottles of beer and pouring them over the heads of teammates and staff members.

 “Anytime you’re smelling like champagne, it means you’re doing something good,” Betts said.

-Tatis grounded out to end it as Kiké Hernández made the play after moving from center field to third base for the ninth.

-Darvish, the 38-year-old childhood idol of Ohtani, gave up an early home run to Kiké Hernández, then set down 14 in a row.
+The 38-year-old Darvish, who was Ohtani’s childhood idol, gave up an early home run to Kiké Hernández, then set down 14 in a row.
 Teoscar Hernández’s homer chased Darvish in the seventh and made it 2-0.

 The Padres and Dodgers combined to retire 26 consecutive batters — the longest streak in a single game in postseason history.

-Darvish gave up two runs and three hits in 6 2/3 innings, struck out four and walked one.
+Darvish gave up three hits in 6 2/3 innings, struck out four and walked one.
 He dropped to 0-5 in elimination games — four of them quality starts.

 “I thought Yu was magnificent again.
 Had them off balance.
 Couple of swings got him.
 Other than that, he was really good,” Shildt said.